ancilcrayton/nlp_public_policy/README.md

 In this talk, I aim to show an application of NLP to enhance public policy analysis.
 Specifically, we will focus on using text analysis for analyzing important documents and being able to provide both a qualitative and quantitative analysis.

 So, how can we use text analysis to aid in pubic policy analysis?
 Here are a few pointers for possible usages:
-- Analyze historical documents
+- Analyze historical government documents
 - Understand evolution of ideologies through transcriptions of speeches
-- Gain information for
+- Understand responses to public policy by analyzing social media
+- Summarize collection of documents to find most important aspects related to policy

 ## Requirements
 The notebook provided in this repository was written in Python 3.6.